-- Characteristics of NICs (Newly Industrialised Countries). - Issues facing NICs. - Characteristics of LDCs (Less Developed Countries). - Issues facing LDCs. - The impact of multinationals in NICs and LDCs.
+- Characteristics of NICs (Newly Industrialised Countries).

+- Issues facing NICs.

+- Characteristics of LDCs (Less Developed Countries).

+- Issues facing LDCs.

+- Impact of transnationals in NICs and LDCs

 Candidates will need to provide evidence to demonstrate their Knowledge and/or Skills by showing that they can: